-Meath County Council Gender pay gap 2022Temporary employees for the reporting period to 30 June 2022
+Meath County Council Gender pay gap 2023

+Temporary employees for the reporting period to 30 June 2023

 MEAN GENDER PAY GAP MEDIAN GENDER PAY GAP

-- 24.69% - 4.66%
+-32% -50.72%

-On 30 June 2022, 4.3% of our employees were employed on temporary contracts.
-Of these, the majority, 69%, are female and 31% are male.
-These contracts include temporary/seasonal employees such as lifeguards, community and beach wardens school wardens and general operatives, as well as, graduate engineers and planners, and library caretakers.
+On 30 June 2023, 4.7% of our employees were employed on temporary contracts.
+Of these, the majority, 65%, are female and 35% are male.
+These contracts include temporary/seasonal employees such as lifeguards, community wardens and general operatives, as well as graduate engineers, veterinary inspectors, technicians and drivers/machinery operators.